-WebFinger is a discovery protocol for the web that uses email address-like identifiers to get info about users; it has been largely superseded on the indieweb by the use of personal web sites and representative h-card.
+WebFinger is a discovery protocol for the web that uses email address-like identifiers to get info about users.
+Many IndieWeb projects chose to have people identified by their personal web site’s URL (possibly containing representative h-card) instead.

 The name "WebFinger" is based on the unix finger tool.

 - Will Norris supports WebFinger on https://willnorris.com

 - He has written about how to serve WebFinger static files on nginx: https://willnorris.com/2014/07/webfinger-with-static-files-nginx

 - He has developed a plugin for WordPress: https://wordpress.org/plugins/webfinger/

 This is widely regarded as a benefit of webfinger (“normal people don’t understand URIs and are more comfortable with email addresses”).
 Problems with this:

 - general problems with email addresses as personal identifiers

 - looking like email addresses is great for usability, *until* it turns out that sometimes webfinger IDs aren’t email addresses — opening ambiguity and confusion (is this email address a webfinger ID?
 Can I send email to this webfinger ID?)